-The tool group to use for data collection.
+--tool-group STR The tool group to use for data collection.

---iteration-list <file>
+--iteration-list STR

-A file containing a list of iterations to run for the provided script.
-The file must contain one iteration per line.
-Empty lines are ignored, and comments are denoted by a leading hash (#) character.
-Each iteration line should use alphanumeric characters before the first space to name the iteration, with the rest of the line provided as arguments to the script.

-NOTE: -iteration-list is not compatible with -use-tool-triggers.
+A file containing a list of iterations to run for the provided script; the file should contain one iteration per line.
+With a leading hash (#) character used for comments and blank lines are ignored.
+Each iteration line should use alpha-numeric characters before the first space to name the iteration, with the rest of the line provided as arguments to the script.
+NOTE: -iteration-list is not compatible with -use-tool-triggers